danialafjeh/Run-My-Projects-Locally/README.md

 <img src="https://img.shields.io/badge/Only_For-Django_Projects-darkgreen">

+‼️ Note: For Linux, you will need to alternate the project's path for static files in settings.py by yourself.

 This guide explains how to run my projects locally on **Linux using the Terminal**.

 Follow each step carefully to prepare your environment, install dependencies, configure the project, and run the development server.